OpenTechSchool/python-beginners/en/_sources/getting_started.txt

 .. tip::

-   Wordpad, TextEdit, Notepad, and Word are **not** suited text editors.
+   Wordpad, TextEdit, Notepad, and Word are **not** suitable text editors.
 If you are unsure whether you already have a usable editor, you might want to download and install `Sublime Text <http://www.sublimetext.com/>`_.
    Sophisticated editors like this also take care of identation and help you